irmen/Pyro4/examples/disconnects/Readme.txt

 A drawback of the code shown is that it is not very efficient; it now requires two remote calls for every method invocation on the proxy.
-Perhaps it can be improved to not use the 'ping' method and simply retrying the actual method if that fails.
-The problem with that is unfortunately we have no way of knowing if the first call was received and processed by the server and the disconnect happened only after that (before receiving the response).
-Calling the same method again after reconnecting might result in the method being invoked twice in the server, and that's usually not what you want to happen.